 Want the best prices on flights, hotel rooms, cruises, and rental cars?
 Free upgrades?
 The fastest way through airport security?
 The smartest way to "do" major cities, national parks, and romantic islands?
 Congrats!
 You're a Budget Traveler like us.
 Here, in a nutshell, is our manifesto!

 Budget Travelers don't snap up the first appealing room at a decent price that they find.
 They research location—how close will they be to a city's major sights?—and make sure that a good price doesn't also come with a time-wasting long-distance schlep every morning.
 Budget Travelers call the hotel and ask for the best price, the most appropriate room options, and for a free upgrade.
 And in a pinch, they turn to HotelTonight for last-minute deals.
+We're also pretty proud of our own hotel research-and-booking tool.

 Budget Travelers book the smallest possible rental car and a pickup time as early as possible because in this case the early bird gets the free upgrade.
 At, say, 8 a.m., most customers won't have returned their cars yet and it's likely that the lowest-priced compact cars will be out of stock.
 The rental agency is obligated to give you an available car at the same price.